Blast shelter: Design

 Improvised purpose-built blast shelters normally use earthen arches or vaults.
-To form these, a narrow (1-2 metre-wide) flexible tent of thin wood is placed in a deep trench (usually the apex of the tent is below grade), and then covered with cloth or plastic, and then covered with 1–2 meters of tamped earth.
-Shelters of this type are approved field expedient blast shelters of both the U.S. and China.
+To form these, a narrow (1–2-meter-wide) flexible tent of thin wood is placed in a deep trench (usually the apex of the tent is below grade), then covered with cloth or plastic, and then covered with 1–2 meters of tamped earth.
+Shelters of this type are approved field-expedient blast shelters in both the U.S. and China.
 Entrances are constructed from thick wooden frames.
-Blast valves are to be constructed from tire-treads laid on thick wooden grids.
+Blast valves are to be constructed from tire treads laid on thick wooden grids.

-Nuclear bunkers must also cope with the underpressure that lasts for several seconds after the shock wave passes, and prompt radiation.
+Nuclear bunkers must also deal with the lack of pressure that lasts for several seconds after the shock wave passes, and prompt radiation.
 The overburden and structure provide substantial radiation shielding, and the negative pressure is usually only 1/3 of the overpressure.

 The doors must be at least as strong as the walls.
-The usual design is a trap-door, to minimize the size and expense.
+The usual design is a trap door to minimize the size and expense.
 In dual-purpose shelters, which have a secondary peacetime use, the door may be normal.
-To reduce the weight, the door is normally constructed of steel, with a fitted steel lintel and frame welded to the steel-reinforcement of the concrete.
-The shelter should be located so that there is no combustible material directly outside it.
+To reduce weight, the door is normally constructed of steel, with a fitted steel lintel and frame welded to the concrete reinforcement.
+The shelter should be located so that no combustible material is directly outside it.

 If the door is on the surface and will be exposed to the blast wave, the edge of the door is normally counter-sunk in the frame so that the blast wave or a reflection cannot lift the edge.
 If possible, this should be avoided, and the door built so that it is sheltered from the blast wave by other structures.
-The most useful construction is to build the door behind a 90°-turn in a corridor that has an exit for the overpressure.
+The most useful construction is to place the door behind a 90° turn in a corridor with an overpressure exit.